8FigureOS/brain-dev-trial/README.md

 ## 📬 Submission

 When ready, send us:
-1. Link to your GitHub repository (public or invite us as collaborator)
+1. Link to your GitHub repository (public or invite us as collaborator) to the recruiting team that contacted you
 2. Brief video/Loom walkthrough (5-10 minutes)
 3. Any notes about your approach or challenges faced
+4. Your payment information to receive your hours

 **Time Expectation**: 4-6 hours for core requirements.
 Take your time to do it well rather than rushing.